triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ### Debugging the SYCL runtime

-There is 2 supported backends targeting Xilinx/AMD FPGA the XRT backend and the OpenCL backend. if you are using the default device selector the xrt backend selected by:
+There is 2 supported backends targeting AMD FPGA the XRT backend and the OpenCL backend. if you are using the default device selector the xrt backend selected by:
 ```bash
 export ONEAPI_DEVICE_SELECTOR=xrt:*